cheezyXx/c-playground/README.md

 ## Strings

 * Palindrome
-* The first repeated occurence of a char in string
+* The first repeated occurrence of a char in string
+* Count of each character in string